bfujiyama/HadoopMapReduce/README.md

     Make the reducer handle what happens when "ABC" occurs Make the mapper output all tv shows (tv_shows, views) + (tv_shows, ABC) Make the reducer handle what happens for multiple tv_shows

+join2_mapper:
+read lines, and split lines into key & value if value is ABC or if value is a digit print it out

+join2_reducer:
+read lines and split lines into key & value if a key has changed (and it's not the first input) then check if ABC had been found and print out key and running total, if value is ABC then set some variable to mark that ABC was found (like abc_found = True) otherwise keep a running total of viewer counts

+The first two lines of your output should be:
+Almost_Games 49237
+Almost_News 46592